or9/roadside-romeo/README.md

 In order to stop the application, issue an `npm stop`
 ##Developing
 `router.js` is the single router for Application Requests are routed to their appropriate `controller` as designated by `router.js`.
-Each `controller` may have a corresponding `model` and each model a `schema` (also located under `models/`.
-The database is initialized within `base` controller, and this is where our models are instnatiated.
+Each `controller` may have a corresponding `model` and each model a `schema` (also located under `models/`).
+The database is initialized within `base` controller from `models/database.js`, and this is where our models are instnatiated.
 `postman/` holds Data, Collection and Environment JSON files used by Postman, Jetpacks and Newman.
 Tests are written in Jetpack and Newman will run those tests and set `environment variables` and iterations based on the entries in our data file.